 2. Hydration

-The moisture level of your hair is important for its health and quality.
+The moisture level is important for your hair’s health and quality.
 Hair that is dry and brittle tends to lose its elasticity and becomes tough, making it harder to manage and style.
-To maintain a healthy water level of your hair fiber, it’s recommended that you regularly use a hydrating conditioner, leave-in conditioner, and hair treatment mask.
+The best way to maintain a healthy water level of your hair fiber is to regularly use conditioning hair products such as conditioner, leave-in conditioner, and deep conditioner/hair masks.

 3. Conditioning